 How do I send my updates to the Office of Admissions?

-Those who decide to send any of the recommended updates (see advice above) are asked to direct them to their regional admissions counselor via email.
+Those who decide to send any of the recommended updates (see advice above) are asked to direct them to their regional admissions counselor via email or to upload them to the applicant status portal.
 It is our preference that updates are sent together as a package rather than in multiple emails.
-Regional admissions counselors’ email addresses can be found here.
 All updates should be sent before May 1.

 When will I learn if I’ve been admitted from the waiting list?